ajrowland/contentstrack-astro/management/README.md

 ## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the project, from a terminal.
+You will need to run add teams, before fixtures:

 | Command               | Action                                |
 | :-------------------- | :------------------------------------ |